jeremyfrank/.dotfiles/README.md

 `rake install`

-This sets up Oh My Zsh, sets the shell to use zsh, and creates symlinks in `~/` that point to the appropriate files in `~/.dotfiles`, where everything is configured and tweaked.
+This sets up Oh My Zsh and creates symlinks in `~/` that point to the appropriate files in `~/.dotfiles`, where everything is configured and tweaked.

 ## Credits